 Containing carotenoids and essential vitamins too, birds get building blocks needed for strong beaks, and colour intensity in feathers; needed for courting and the breeding season.
 Carotenoids also protect bird feathers from sunlight damage.

 I don’t mind seeing squirrels in the garden.
-But how can I keep the squirrels separate?
+But how can I keep the squirrels separate and stop them eating bird food?

 So what if you want to prevent squirrels from eating bird food, but you don’t want to discourage them completely?
 There are methods to keep all the wildlife in your garden happy and living harmoniously.
 Grey squirrels need not rule the roost in your garden, keeping small birds away; you simply need to feed them separately so they have their own food supply, kept away from the bird station.